SAMA7D65 Curiosity Board - Getting Started Guide for Linux®

 Copy the downloaded file into the SD memory card using balenaEtcher.

-Insert the SD memory card into the host computer.
+Insert the SD memory card into the PC.

 Download, install and run balenaEtcher.